Permaculture Design Certification Course

 Participants are accepted on a first-come, first-served basis.
 SOIL expects to fill this course.

-Tuition is $1,800.
-This cost includes food for the entire program, camping, field trips, instruction, certification, and all materials.
-Indoor lodging is available for an additional cost; please contact us for more information.
+This cost includes food for the entire program, camping, instruction, certification, and all materials.
+Private indoor lodging is available for an additional cost; please contact us for more information.
 Transportation is not included.

 If you cancel, you may transfer your place in the program to someone of your choosing (who will need to register online), or you can donate your place to someone who would not otherwise have been able to participate.